Hello, Bugs!

 Do you want to do a debug session like this with Hatari?
 Hmm.
 Gotta think about that.

-Until I figure that out, you can go ahead and walk through the examples using the single character output functions to write your own string output functions.
+Or you can go ahead and walk through my examples using single character output functions to write your own character and string output functions.

 No comments: